 For example, your car accident may have happened because a car part failed.
 Defective parts may be the fault of the manufacturer, which is responsible for ensuring its products are safe.
 Likewise, a defect in the road, like a pothole, is the responsibility of the South Carolina Department of Transportation.
 They’re responsible for the upkeep of these roads and may be liable for your injuries.

 Getting an Insurance Settlement After a Car Accident

-When you’re hurt in a car accident, one of the first calls you make may be to your insurance company.
+When you’re hurt in a car or truck accident, one of the first calls you make may be to your insurance company.
 You pay in for coverage for times like these, so you should be able to rely on them when you’re hurt, right?